timaxeooke/sparkapp/readme.md

 ## Running:
 * Run ```react-native run-ios``` from inside the directory
 * That should open up an ios-simulator (on a mac.
 I have no idea about android sims, or doing anything on windows)

+## Editing:
+* The main app is based in the file App.js in the main directory